-The Monitor Video flows transmit the graphical user interface as a 2110-20 flow so the video displays the same picture as is output by way of the HDMI port and has a resolution of 1920 x 1080 progressive YCbCr:422:10bit.
-The frame rate is set to the same as the HDMI and SDI monitor out and is set from the control in the Launch Menu Display settings.
+The Monitor Video flows transmit the graphical user interface as a 2110-20 video flow so the video displays the same picture as is output by way of the HDMI port and has a resolution of $1920 \times 1080$ progressive YCbCr:422:10bit.
+The frame rate is set to the same as the HDMI and SDI monitor out and is set from the control in the launch menu Display settings.
 The frame rate options are 60 Hz, 59.94 Hz, 50 Hz, with the flow fixed to Gapped and BPM.

-The Monitor Audio flow transmits the monitored audio pair from the Audio Meter instrument as a two channel, 2110-30/31 flow with either 1 ms or 125 μ s packet time.
+The Monitor Audio flow transmits the monitored audio pair from the Audio Meters instrument as a two channel, 2110-30 / -31 flow with either 1 ms or 125 $\mu$ s packet time.
 This is the same audio as is output from the HDMI or SDI monitor out.
-The audio signal comprising this flow is controlled by selecting the Monitor or Solo buttons in the Audio Meter instrument.
+The audio signal comprising this flow is controlled by selecting the Monitor or Solo buttons in the Audio Meters instrument.